Introduction

 Administration tasks

-In order to get started working with Forcepoint ONE Platform, you need to create users, groups, and roles locally or sync from the external identity provider (IdPs) or Active Directory (AD) used by your organization.
+In order to get started working with Forcepoint Data Security Cloud, you need to create users, groups, and roles locally or sync from the external identity provider (IdPs) or Active Directory (AD) used by your organization.

 Roles

-The Roles page is where Forcepoint ONE Platform admins can create different and unique admin roles to assign to users or groups.
+The Roles page is where Forcepoint Data Security Cloud admins can create different and unique admin roles to assign to users or groups.

 Users

-The Users page provides a list of all users created or synced to Forcepoint ONE Platform.
+The Users page provides a list of all users created or synced to Forcepoint Data Security Cloud.

 Groups

-The Groups page provides a list of all user groups created or synced to Forcepoint ONE Platform.
+The Groups page provides a list of all user groups created or synced to Forcepoint Data Security Cloud.
 From this page, you can create new groups, modify group details, and delete groups.

 SAML